weiqingtoh/corspedia/README.md

-CORSInfo
+Corspedia
 ==

-A project to simplify the CORS research process.
+A project aiming to simplify the CORS research process.
+A wikipedia for NUS modules.
+A hope for the confused students of NUS.

-Coding for a better world!

 Authors